aviroop1/LGBT-Clinic-Data-Analysis/README.md

 This dataset contains a list of visitors to LGBT Healthcare clinic.
 The data was collected over a survey questionnaire.

 <h3> Objective </h3>
-The purpose of this project is derive valuable insights and provide Level A, Level B, Level C recommendations to optimize their operations and provide better patient care.
+The purpose of this project is to derive valuable insights and provide Level A, Level B, Level C recommendations to optimize their operations and provide better patient care.

 <h3> Installation Prerequisites </h3>